shivangjhalani/shivangjhalani.com/content/Projects/Low-Level/8-bit CPU on an FPGA.md

 draft:
 enableToc: true
 ---
+# Final showcaseFinal
+> Still in progress

+---

 Why?
 My microprocessor and computer architecture teacher recently told in class that we could build a small toy processor on our own, I remember my eyes light up, cause?!?! it would be soo cool if I could build my own CPU and how much I would learn on the way...

 We anyways had to do something for our semester final project, I asked one of my classmates if they wanted to do it and we set on the journey!